ankitajaiwar/GenericML/README.md

 - **artifacts/**: Saves pickle files for processing pipeline and trained model.
 - **notebooks/**: Contains Jupyter notebooks for EDA, model training, and interpretation.
 - **templates/**: Contains HTML templates for the Flask app.

+### Deployment and Resources

+-# Hosting Your Application on AWS Elastic Beanstalk

+To host your application on AWS Elastic Beanstalk, follow these steps:

+1. **Create an AWS Account**: If you don't have an AWS account, sign up for one at [aws.amazon.com](https://aws.amazon.com/).

+2. **Access the Elastic Beanstalk Console**: Log in to the AWS Management Console and navigate to the Elastic Beanstalk service.

+3. **Create a New Application**: Click on "Create a new application" and give your application a name.

+4. **Choose Your Platform**: Select the platform that your application is built on (e.g., Java, .NET, PHP, Node.js).
+Elastic Beanstalk supports various platforms.

+5. **Upload Your Application**: Upload your application code either directly from your local machine or from an S3 bucket.

+6. **Configure Your Environment**: Choose the environment type (e.g., web server environment, worker environment), select the instance type, configure capacity settings, set up load balancer settings, etc.

+7. **Configure Additional Options**: You can configure additional options such as security settings, environment variables, database configurations, etc.

+8. **Review and Launch**: Review all your configurations and settings, then click "Launch" to deploy your application.

+These steps provide a basic overview of how to host an application on AWS Elastic Beanstalk.

 ## Usage